etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 # Projections, Repository and Search
 !!! info
-    In this section we will explain how to configure the projections, repository and search needed in this example.
-For more info visit [Projections, Repository And Search](/developer-guide/etendo-rx/concepts/projections){target="_blank"}  official documentation.
+    In this section, we will explain how to configure the projections, repository and search needed in this example.
+For more information, visit [Projections, Repository And Search](/developer-guide/etendo-rx/concepts/projections){target="_blank"} official documentation.

 ## Create a projection

 It is required to create projections that reflect partial views of the root class and contain only the necessary properties.
-To do this we will go to the `Projections` window and create a projection with the following properties:
+To do this, we will go to the `Projections` window and create a projection with the following properties:

   | Field       | Value                                               |